core-wg/yang-cbor/draft-ietf-core-sid.md

 that range to assign or generate SIDs to items of their YANG module.
 The assignments can then be stored in a ".sid" file.
 For example on how this could be achieved, please refer to {{sid-lifecycle-ex}}.

+Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
+When this is done development of a new protocol document it may be necessary to make provisional assignments.
+They may get changed, revised or withdraw during the development of a new standard.
+These provisional assignments are marked with a status of "unstable".
+When the specification is advanced to a final document, then status of the assignment is marked with the module-revision (a YYYY-MM-DD) when the assignment is finalized.

 Registration of the ".sid" file associated to a YANG module is optional but recommended  <!-- sic. --> to promote interoperability between devices and to avoid duplicate